Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The liver is one of the organs that helps with digestion but is not part of the digestive tract.
+The liver helps with digestion but is not part of the digestive tract.
 It is the largest organ in the body and carries out many important functions, such as making bile, changing food into energy, and cleaning alcohol and poisons from the blood.

 Hepatitis is inflammation of the liver that sometimes causes permanent damage.
-It is most commonly caused by viruses, bacteria, certain medications, or alcohol.
-It may also be caused by certain diseases, such as autoimmune diseases, metabolic diseases, and congenital (present at birth) abnormalities (biliary atresia, Wilson disease).
+It is most commonly caused by viruses, bacteria, certain medicines, or alcohol.
+It may also be caused by certain diseases, such as autoimmune diseases, metabolic diseases, and congenital (present at birth) abnormalities.
 Generally, symptoms of hepatitis include fever, jaundice, and an enlarged liver.
 There are several types of hepatitis.

-Recovery from this infection is rare--about 75 to 85 percent of infected people become chronic carriers of the virus.
-Approximately 20 percent of people infected with hepatitis C virus will become sick with jaundice or other symptoms of hepatitis.
-Sixty to 70 percent of these people may go on to develop chronic liver disease.
+Recovery from this infection is rare.
+About 75% to 85% of infected people become chronic carriers of the virus.
+About 20% of people infected with hepatitis C virus will become sick with jaundice or other symptoms of hepatitis.
+Sixty to 70% of these people may go on to develop chronic liver disease.

-Chronic liver disease due to hepatitis C causes between 8,000 and 10,000 deaths and is the leading indication for liver transplantation each year in the United States.
+Chronic liver disease due to hepatitis C is the leading indication for liver transplant each year in the U.S.

-Transmission of hepatitis C occurs primarily from contact with infected blood, but can also occur from sexual contact or from an infected mother to her baby.
-Blood transfusions prior to 1992 and the use of shared needles are other significant causes of the spread of hepatitis C.
+Transmission of hepatitis C occurs mainly from contact with infected blood, but can also occur from sexual contact or from an infected mother to her baby.
+Blood transfusions before 1992 and the use of shared needles are other significant causes of the spread of hepatitis C.

-The following describes people who may be at risk for contracting hepatitis C:
+These people may be at risk for contracting hepatitis C: